Saturday, November 23, 2013

 Oprah's Lifeclass: Changing Your Outlook

-Oprah together with one of the most charismatic American Spiritual leaders, Joel Osteen discussed the power of "I Am" or the positive self-talk that we do which could lead to success or failure.
-Words that we utter whether verbally or just a thought gives power to who we become and it has a significant impact on how we live in the future.
+Oprah, and one of the most charismatic American Spiritual leaders, Joel Osteen, discussed the power of "I Am" or the positive self-talk we do, which could lead to success or failure.
+Words that we utter verbally or just thought to give power to who we become and significantly impact how we live in the future.

-In our lives, how many times do we tend to focus on our flaws or imperfections?
-How does it affect the perception of ourselves and how people around us would feel the vibrations that we are sending out to them?
-These limiting and destructive thoughts can be blocked by changing our outlook of who we are and how we can attain the life that we deserve.
+How often do we tend to focus on the flaws or imperfections in our lives?
+How does it affect the perception of ourselves and how people around us would feel the vibrations we are sending out to them?
+These limiting and destructive thoughts can be blocked by changing our outlook on who we are and how we can attain the life we deserve.

 Here are some of the questions I've answered about the topic.